AllenDowney/ElementsOfDataScience/_sources/index.md

 ### Notebook 13

 **Hypothesis Testing**: Hypothesis testing is the bugbear of classical statistics.
-This notebook presents a computational approach to the topic that makes is clear that there is only one test.
+This notebook presents a computational approach to the topic that makes it clear that there is only one test.

 [Click here to run this notebook on Colab](https://colab.research.google.com/github/AllenDowney/ElementsOfDataScience/blob/master/13_hypothesis.ipynb)